Making Decisions

 Constraints

 The solution space is not unlimited.
-Constraints define what is actually reachable from your starting position.
+Constraints define what is actually reachable from the starting position.

 Two types of constraints shape what solutions are accessible:

 This connects to Doing Things: the Forces in the Context define what Forms are possible.
-Resources and limitations are the forces acting on your decision.
-They shape what solutions can fit.
+Resources and limitations are the forces acting on the decision — they shape what solutions can fit.

 Achievable Space

-The corridor of constraints defines the achievable space: the complete set of solutions you could potentially implement.
+The corridor of constraints defines the achievable space: the complete set of solutions that could potentially be implemented.

 Notice what the diagram reveals: